 Default investment options are designed for the majority of fund members who fail to actively choose an investment option.
 The default investment option, now known as the MySuper option, is a growth or balanced investment option.
 Around 80% of fund members have their retirement savings in this type of investment option where the investment approach taken on international shares is not explained, and even worse, not disclosed.
 This lack of disclosure applies to most super funds, even when the super fund hedges the international share investments.

 I believe that taking an unhedged, or partially hedged, approach on international shares should be banned for default investment options (now known as MySuper option) of super funds.

 For fund members who actively choose an investment option, whether international share investments are hedged or unhedged should be fully disclosed and the implications properly explained.

-Some readers may find my view surprising considering that for the 2014/2015 year, unhedged international shares delivered a spectacular 25.2%, while hedged international shares delivered a more humble, but still strong, 8.5% for the year, according to figures released by Chant West.
+Some readers may find my views surprising considering that for 3 years, 5 years, 7 years and 10 years to 30 June 2017, unhedged international shares outperformed hedged international shares, according to figures released by Chant West.
+See table below.
 The massive difference in the two returns reflects the fall in the Australian dollar, rather than superior investing.

 Of course currency movement works the other way as well.
-The story is not so happy when looking longer term.
-Over 15 years, hedged international shares delivered nearly double the average annual return (3.0%) that unhedged international shares delivered (1.7%), although the performance of both categories is mediocre over the 15-year timeframe.
+The story is not so happy for the unhedged option looking longer term.
+Over 15 years, hedged international shares delivered 6.7% per annum, while unhedged international shares delivered only 4.9% per annum.

-Over 10 years to 30 June 2015, the average annual return on hedged international shares (6.4%) was on par with unhedged (6.3%), but unhedged international shares carries a much higher risk because the final return is also dependent on the vagaries of currency movement.
+Over 10 years to 30 June 2017, the average annual return on hedged international shares (4.4%) was sub-par compared with the unhedged option (5.1%), but unhedged international shares carries a much higher risk because the final return is also dependent on the vagaries of currency movement.